Bizen ware Bizen yaki

 Strong and warm baskets

-Bizen ware is a form of porcelain that was developed based on the manufacturing method of "Sue pottery", which was a blue-gray pottery introduced from the Korean peninsula during the Tumulus period (around 250 to 538 AD) The prevailing theory is that it was modeled as Bizen ware during the Heian period (794-1185), beginning with the production of bowls for daily use and roof tiles.
-In the Kamakura period (1185–1333), items in reddish brown were deemed as being one of the characteristic colors of Bizen ware, and in the Muromachi period (1336-1573) these pieces started to use hiyose clay (see top paragraph).
+Bizen ware is a form of porcelain that was developed based on the manufacturing method of Sue pottery, which was a blue-gray pottery introduced from the Korean peninsula during the Kofun period (around 250 to 538 AD).
+The prevailing theory is that it took form as Bizen ware during the Heian period (794-1185), beginning with the production of daily use bowls and roof tiles.
+In the Kamakura period (1185–1333), reddish brown was deemed as being one of the characteristic colors of Bizen ware, and during the Muromachi period (1336-1573) these pieces started to use hiyose clay.
 Also, in the Azuchi-Momoyama period (1573-1600), Bizen ware was said to be favored by Hideyoshi TOYOTOMI, who governed most of Japan at that time, and by Sen no Rikyu, a master of the tea ceremony.
-Many people adored the Bizen ware used in tea ceremonies because its simplicity complemented the spirit of refined simplicity found in the tea ceremonies.
+Many people adored using Bizen ware during tea ceremonies because its simplicity complemented the spirit of wabi-sabi* found in the ceremony.

 General Production Process

 - 1. Collecting the clay-like soil

-As Bizen ware does not use glaze, it immediately shows the good and bad of the raw material so selecting a good soil is one of the most important parts of the whole production process.
+As Bizen ware does not use glaze, it immediately shows the good and bad quality of the raw material so selecting good soil is one of the most important parts of the whole production process.

 - 2. Spiral wedging

 This is the first stage of production after the soil has been prepared.

 - 5. Loading pots into the kiln

 - 6. First firing ceremony

 The first firing of Bizen ware is carried out on a lucky day to ensure that the pieces will be baked well.

-Once it has passed 800℃, the temperature is raised at a base of 10 to 15℃ per hour, and finally the firing process continues while keeping the temperature at around 1150℃ to 1300℃.
+Once it has passed 800℃ (about 1472℉), the temperature is raised at a base of 10 to 15℃ (about 50 to 59℉) per hour, and finally the firing process continues while keeping the temperature at around 1150℃ to 1300℃ (about 2102 to 2372℉).
 This whole process takes around 1 to 2 weeks.